mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 - If king refuses: THEN consider extreme measures

 **Corvus's Response:**
-> *"Alright.
+> *"All right.
 I'll try it your way.
 But if the kingdoms reject this—if they choose lies over truth—I WILL assemble the World-Splitter.
 That's my line.
 Justice or destruction.
 They choose."*

 **Consequences:**
 - Temporary alliance with Corvus